 About Tangimoana School

 Tangimoana School is a state co-educational, full primary school, delivering education to students from Year 0 – Year 8.
-Currently we have 20 pupils ranging from Y0 to Y8 which makes education provision here both personal, relational and more individualised.
+We have started 2022 with 19 pupils ranging from Y1 to Y8 , (now 28 pupils) which makes education provision here both personal, relational and more individualised.

 We are situated in Tangimoana Village at the mouth of the Rangitikei River on the west coast of the North Island, New Zealand.
 We are 38km west from the nearest city, Palmerston North which provides secondary schools and shopping services.